AllYourBot/hostedgpt/README.md

 You can deploy a full version of HostedGPT to the hosting service, Render, for free.
 This free app works for 90 days and then the database will stop working.
 You will need to upgrade to a paid version of the database which is $7 / month.
 Alternatively, you can also run it off your local computer.
 Jump down to the [Developer Instructions](#contribute-as-a-developer) if you want to run it locally.

 1. Click Fork > Create New Fork at the top of this repository
-2. Create an account on Render.com and login
+2. Create an account on Render.com and login.
+If you are new to Render, you may be prompted to add a credit card to your account.
+However, you will be on their free plan by default unless you choose to upgrade.
 3. View your newly created fork within github.com and click the button below:

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy)